umccr/steps-s3-copy/README.md

 The final copy needed to have a concurrency down to 25 to safely not have any issues.

 ## S3 Learnings

 Creating S3 checksums using S3 Batch (Copy) (as recommended by AWS) does not work for any objects greater than 5GiB (5368709120).
 This is the upper limit of the CopyObject call that is made by S3 Batch.

 S3 objects can be constructed with inconsistent part sizes when making a Multipart Upload.

 GetObjectAttributes is the only way to retrieve details about multi part uploads - but it does not return any details if the objects are not created with "new" checksums.
 Objects created with just ETags do not return the parts as an array.

+Task definition size Each supported Region: 64 Kilobytes No The maximum size, in KiB, of a task definition.
+The task definition accepts the command line arguments when the copier is launched (or values passed in via environment variables) - so sets the maximum launch size (unless we were to pivot to other services like dynamo)

+These names are the object keys.
+The name for a key is a sequence of Unicode characters whose UTF-8 encoding is at most 1024 bytes long.
+The following are some of the rules: The bucket name can be between 3 and 63 characters long, and can contain only lower-case characters, numbers, periods, and dashes.
+Each label in the bucket name must start with a lowercase letter or number.